edgarfinn/React-Basic-Reference/README.md

       <div>
         <input
           placeholder = { 'search' }
-          // write an event handler for input going into the searchbar
+          // write an event handler for text entered into the searchbar
           // use setState() to set the state's 'term' value to the user's input onChange = { (event) => this.setState({term: event.target.value})}